dotnet/docs/docs/iot/intro.md

 # Develop apps for IoT devices with the .NET IoT Libraries

 .NET runs on a variety of platforms and architectures.
-Common IoT boards, such as Raspberry Pi and Hummingboard, are supported.
+Common Internet of things (IoT) boards, such as Raspberry Pi and Hummingboard, are supported.
 IoT apps typically interact with specialized hardware, such as sensors, analog-to-digital converters, and LCD devices.
 The .NET IoT Libraries enable these scenarios.

 ## Video overview